magento/devdocs-mbi/docs/getting-started.md

   - Setup
 ---

-Before you begin, you should checkout the <a href="{{ page.baseurl }}/mbi/libraries.html">libraries</a> section to install your chosen client library.
+Before you begin, you should checkout the [libraries](../docs/libraries.html) section to install your chosen client library.
 Here are some quick examples that can get you started with the Import API.

 ## Create a Users Table {#create-users-table}